The Racist Cookie Jar From

-While Master Of None may exist in what can seem like a romanticized, alternate-reality version of New York, that racist cookie jar is extremely real.
-For those who don't remember, in one of my favorite episodes from the season 2 (which of course, also includes "Thanksgiving") Dev finds himself on one date after another thanks to the likes of Tinder — or whatever color-corrected, hipster dating app he uses.
+While Master Of None may exist in what can seem like a romanticised, alternate-reality version of New York, that racist cookie jar is extremely real.
+For those who don't remember, in one of my favourite episodes from the season 2 (besides, of course, "Thanksgiving") Dev finds himself on one date after another thanks to the likes of Tinder — or whatever colour-corrected, hipster dating app he uses.
 He ends up in bed with one woman named Christine who has a cookie jar full of condoms in the shape of a Black woman wearing a dress, apron, and bonnet.
 He pauses, but eventually pushes the jar from his mind so he and Christine can get down to brass tacks.
 Afterwards, however, he confronts her about it.

 Advertisement